SpoonX/aurelia-form/doc/terminology.md

 ### Attributes

-A object representation of the attributes to be put on a element.
-Many features areinput are accesible by setting attributes on the `input` element.
+An object representation of the attributes to be put on a DOM-element.
+Many `<input>` features are enabled by setting attributes on the `input` element.
 This is why aurelia-form allows you to leverage this by defining the attributes object in the element definitions.